JuanAraneta/ryan/README.md

 ### Scripts

-- `contentful-code-models-migrate` - Runs content migrations for breaking changes
+- `contentful-code-models-migrate` - Pushes changes from the `src/models/` folder to Contentful
-- `generate-contentful-schema` - Generates GraphQL schema from Contentful
+- `generate-contentful-schema` - Generates GraphQL schema from Contentful into `contentful/schema.graphql`
-- `postcontentful-code-models-migrate` - Hook that regenerates schema after migrations

 ### Workflow

 1. Modify models in `src/models/`
-2. Run `contentful-code-models-migrate` for breaking changes
+2. Run `contentful-code-models-migrate` to push changes to Contentful
-3. Schema regenerates automatically
+   - The GraphQL schema is automatically regenerated after migration
+   - No need to run `generate-contentful-schema` manually